Ambassador Anil Wadhwa Former Ministry of External Affairs Government of India Author, Australia Economic Strategy Report 2020

 1. Why should you nominate for the IABCA Awards?

 Nominating for IABCA helps gain recognition at a local, state, and national level.
 It raises community profile while showcasing businesses to a global audience including India.
 Nominating today will build a reputation for excellence inside and outside your industry and celebrate the success of your migrant and business journey.
-(There are no fees associated with nominating) Businesses are invited to submit an entry based on the selection criteria detailed on the online entry form.
+(There are no fees associated with nominating.)
+Businesses are invited to submit an entry based on the selection criteria detailed on the online entry form.
 National finalists use the IABCA platform to further profile their brand and business through our extensive marketing and social media channels.
 The awards provide media exposure for organisations and build community profiles.
 It also provides an opportunity to benchmark your business against other businesses within the industry while giving you an opportunity to share your success story nationally.
-A great example of this is our IABCA Business Woman of the Year in 2016 story was picked up by Times of India and shared 1.2 million times across the globe.
+A great example of this is our IABCA Business Woman of the Year in 2016, whose story was picked up by Times of India and shared 1.2 million times across the globe.

 2. What is the cost associated with nominations and costs associated with attending the IABCA Stars cocktail event honouring our finalists?

-3. Am I/ is my organisation eligible?
+3. Am I / Is my organisation eligible?

-4. My Business is not a company; can I still nominate?
+4. My business is not a company; can I still nominate?

-Any form of business can nominate for IABCA (Sole-trader, Not-for-profit organisation), you do not need to have an ACN (Australian Company Number), however you will need to hold a valid ABN if you are based in Australia.
+Any form of business can nominate for IABCA (Sole-trader, Not-for-profit organisation); you do not need to have an ACN (Australian Company Number), however you will need to hold a valid ABN if you are based in Australia.

 6. Can I email my entry?